learn-co-curriculum/react-guided-project-alt/README.md

 #### User ID

-The seed file should create one user for you, so your default `USER_ID` should be `1`.
+The seed file should create one user for you, so your default user should be `id: 1`.
 If that doesn't work, debug it with the `/api/v1/users` route as shown below.

 #### Routes